 Intrathecal Drug Delivery (IDD) Overview

-For those suffering from chronic pain, IDD or an intrathecal drug delivery system, can offer renewed hope.
-The spinal cord is rich with Opioid receptors, along with Sodium, Calcium, adrenergic, NMDA and GABA receptors, all of which are involved in the modulation of pain.
+For those suffering from chronic pain, IDD an intrathecal drug delivery system, or IDD, can offer a convenient and easily managed system for long-term pain relief.
+The spinal cord is filled with opioid receptors, all of which are involved in the modulation of pain.
 IDD takes advantage of these “local” receptors with delivery of the analgesic directly into the intrathecal space or spinal fluid.
-With the very small amounts of medication necessary with this technique (1mg per day intrathecal Morphine—the most commonly utilized agent -- is equivalent to more than 300mg of oral morphine) systemic and central nervous system side effects can be significantly reduced.
-In addition to Morphine, other FDA approved intrathecal drugs include clonidine (Duraclon), ziconotide (Prialt is a N type Calcium channel blocker), baclofen and local anesthetics.
-Dilaudid or hydromorphone is also commonly used.
-Numerous other medications are under development.
+Systemic and central nervous system side effects can be reduced, compared to more traditional pain management treatments, with the very small amounts of medication necessary with this technique.

 The Implantation Technique